oureveryday/StarRailData-missioninfo/README.md

 Repository containing the data for the game Honkai: Star Rail.

-Mission info 2.3 is inclulded , credit @WatchAndyTW
+Mission info 2.3 is inclulded , credit [WatchAndyTW](https://github.com/WatchAndyTW)

 # How do I find the missing text map entries?